 With more people than normal in the house, it should heat up pretty well.
 So maybe consider breaking out the Christmas jumpers and turning the heating down.
 This is not only sustainable, but will also help keep those heating costs down!
 It's a win-win!

-If you are on a budget and if you are concerned about your bank account around this time of year, maybe consider grouping together with your friends to do a secret Santa/single gift draw etc with a price limit.
-Or ask around, if a group of you want to just give one gift for you all, it could mean you each get a more meaningful gift you really wanted, rather than multiple gifts that if you are completely honest, you will probably never use.
+If you're on a budget and if you're concerned about your bank account around this time of year, maybe consider grouping together with your friends to do a secret Santa/single gift draw with a price limit.
+Or ask around - if a group of you want to just give one gift for you all, it could mean you each get a more meaningful gift you really wanted, rather than multiple gifts that, if you're completely honest, you will probably never use.

-So, you’ve decided to get a tree, real trees are actually a more eco-friendly choice but its always worth considering how ethically and sustainably they have been grown. if you’re concerned about overuse of pesticides and artificial fertilisers the Soil Association certifies some trees as organic, so keep an eye out for those.
-You can even try and source a tree with roots that can be replanted once Christmas is done.
+So, you’ve decided to get a tree; real trees are actually a more eco-friendly choice but it's always worth considering how ethically and sustainably they have been grown.
+If you’re concerned about overuse of pesticides and artificial fertilisers, the Soil Association certifies some trees as organic, so keep an eye out for those.
+You can even try to source a tree with roots that can be replanted once Christmas is done.
 With a little research and planning, you can go from organically grown to growing your own!

 If you were sustainable last year, you may have kept some wrapping paper that you weren't able to recycle, you can fashion these into some Christmassy paper chains to really deck the halls!

-If your shopping on a budget you can still be part of the reduce, reuse, recycle sequence by buying from charity shops, you can also help some good causes.
-The same goes for festive party wear, a new outfit doesn’t have to actually be NEW.
+If you're shopping on a budget, you can still be part of the reduce, reuse, recycle sequence by buying from charity shops - you can also help some good causes.
+The same goes for festive partywear - a new outfit doesn’t have to actually be NEW.
 Over 80,000 tonnes of old clothes will be thrown away this Christmas so maybe try to be a solution to that problem.
 You probably don't need a Christmas jumper for each party, maybe just use the same one!

-If you are going away for Christmas consider turning off your appliances rather than leaving them on standby.
+If you're going away for Christmas. consider turning off your appliances rather than leaving them on standby.
 This is particularly important at this time of year when people have put up extra lights and might be a way for weeks at a time.
-If you worried about leaving an empty house, pop your lamps on a timer and have them on for a couple of hours each night, that way you don't have to leave them on the whole time!
+If you're worried about leaving an empty house, pop your lamps on a timer and have them on for a couple of hours each night - that way you don't have to leave them on the whole time!

-...ok that’s weak, but if you’re having a party over the festive period for Christmas or just ‘cos.
-Make sure to properly recycle all the waste produced.
-Southampton does not recycle pots, tubs and trays but you can recycle glass, bottles, tins, cans and non-contaminated cardboard. (not pizza boxes those are contaminated with grease and if you’re lucky a leftover slice to help with a hangover) Plan ahead, put your recycling bin out before Christmas so it’s got plenty of room and make sure you recycle everything possible.
+...ok that’s weak, but if you’re having a party over the festive period for Christmas, or just because, make sure to properly recycle all the waste produced.
+Southampton does not recycle pots, tubs and trays, but you can recycle glass, bottles, tins, cans and non-contaminated cardboard. (not pizza boxes - those are contaminated with grease and, if you’re lucky, a leftover slice to help with a hangover) Plan ahead - put your recycling bin out before Christmas so it’s got plenty of room and make sure you recycle everything possible.

 12. Watch our sustainable Christmas video!